John-R-Wallace-NOAA/adcomp/README.md

 ## Extra info

-To have the compile()'s 'flags' argument continue to replace all the 'Makeconf' 'CXXFLAGS'contents, and to have the default be to use none of the 'Makeconf' 'CXXFLAGS' contents, thus accomplishing the goal of getting rid of the '-Wall' flag, then that can be accomplished in 2 steps.
+To have the compile()'s 'flags' argument continue to replace all the 'Makeconf' 'CXXFLAGS'contents, and to have the default be to use none of the 'Makeconf' 'CXXFLAGS' contents, thus accomplishing the goal of getting rid of the '-Wall' flag in brute force way, then that can be accomplished in 2 steps.

 1) Add an argument 'Makeconf_global' to compile() with a default of FALSE.